li-ronghui/LODGE/README.md

 ## 🔢🔢🔢 Data preparation

 The [FineDance](https://github.com/li-ronghui/FineDance) dataset lasts an average of 152.3 seconds per dance and has a wealth of 22 dance genres, making it ideal for training dance generation, especially long dance generation.
 Therefore, we mainly use FineDance to conduct experiments.
-Please visit [here](https://drive.google.com/file/d/1zQvWG9I0H4U3Zrm8d_QD_ehenZvqfQfS/view) to download the origin FineDance dataset and put it in the ./data floder.
+Please visit [Google Driver](https://drive.google.com/file/d/1zQvWG9I0H4U3Zrm8d_QD_ehenZvqfQfS/view)[百度云](https://pan.baidu.com/s/1gynUC7pMdpsE31wAwq177w?pwd=o9pw) to download the origin FineDance dataset and put it in the ./data floder.
 Please notice that the origin FineDance motion has 52 joints (including 22 body joints and 30 hand joints), we only use the body part dance to train and test Lodge.
 Therefore, you need to run the following script to preprocess the dataset.

 ```bash
 python data/code/preprocess.py
 python dld/data/pre/FineDance_normalizer.py
 ```

-Otherwise, directly download our preprocessed music and dance features from [here](https://drive.google.com/drive/folders/1cdj8YymfN1BHgggVfGaLjaa9vaEpjPzZ?usp=sharing) and put them into the ./data/finedance folder if you don't wish to process the data.
+Otherwise, directly download our preprocessed music and dance features from [Google Driver](https://drive.google.com/drive/folders/1cdj8YymfN1BHgggVfGaLjaa9vaEpjPzZ?usp=sharing)[百度云](https://pan.baidu.com/s/1i4sTCqCEtxSUR3GspGGfQQ?pwd=ekc0) and put them into the ./data/finedance folder if you don't wish to process the data.

 The final file structure is as follows: